jernejjevsenak/rTG/README.md

 # rTG

-rTG (radial Tree Growth) R package consists of methods to analyse seasonal radial tree growth data, such as xylem and phloem formation data.
+rTG (radial Tree Growth) R package consists of methods to analyze seasonal radial tree growth data, such as xylem and phloem formation data.

 ## Installation